-- Greenway School INCO-(Inclusion Co-ordinator) and Autism Lead is Dani Roe - INCO works in partnership with parents/carers, staff and professionals to ensure that pupils with SEND have the appropriate provision and reasonable adjustments in place in school - SEND policy, School offer and Hertfordshire local offer for SEND is on website - All pupils with SEND will have a One Page Profile.
-This will be shared and targets reviewed with staff and parents/carers - Please look out for letters and flyers for courses and opportunities for pupils with SEND, sent via email - If you have concerns regarding your child please emails Nursery School teacher and/or INCO.
+- Greenway School INCO-(Inclusion Co-ordinator) and Autism Lead is Dani Roe- dani.roe@greenway.herts.sch.uk - INCO works in partnership with parents/carers, staff and professionals to ensure that pupils with SEND have the appropriate provision and reasonable adjustments in place in school - SEND policy, School offer and Hertfordshire local offer for SEND is on website - All pupils with SEND will have a One Page Profile.
+This will be shared and targets reviewed with staff and parents/carers - If you have concerns regarding your child please email your class teacher and/or INCO.